Last Modified: 09 Jul 2015

 Overnight boat (3 nts)

-This trip is accommodated on board a catamaran boat.
-Our boats are equipped with twin-share cabins, and shared bathrooms (1-4) The average size of the boat is 53 feet.
+This trip is accommodated on board a 58 foot, twin-hulled sailing catamaran.
+Our boat is equipped with 4 x twin/double-share and 2 x triple-share cabins each with en-suite bathrooms and fans.
 Fresh water is available for showers, and toilets are either electronic or the hand pump variety.
 The boat is equipped with a motor for times when the wind is not sufficient for sailing.
-Our boats are real yachts and this is a real sailing trip.
-Yachts are designed to keep sleeping areas to the absolute minimum of space, while maximising common areas as much as possible.
+Our boats are real catamarans and this is a real sailing trip.
+Catamarans are designed to keep sleeping areas to the absolute minimum of space, while maximising common areas as much as possible.

 While some may find the living quarters quite close, those who are looking to revel in the adventure and exhilaration of an authentic sailing trip usually find any discomfort is more than made up for by the spirit of this sailing experience.

-Check out the below for a typical 8 berth catamaran floor plan.
-The bedding can be identified in blue.
-Note that this vessel floor plan is an indication only and can change dependant on the boat chartered per departure.
+Check out the below for a typical 14 berth catamaran floor plan.
+Note that this vessel floor plan is an indication only and can change dependent on the boat chartered per departure.